Coraliuky/PaddleDetection/configs/mot/README_en.md

 ```

 ### Data Format
-These several relevant datasets have the following structure:
+All these datasets share the following structure:
 ```
 MOT17
    |——————images